jokumer/eepcollect/Documentation/Configuration/Index.rst

 -------------

 All Flexform values can also be configured using the TypoScript.
 Flexform values have higher priority.
-Layout can be configured by Template and CSS.
-There is no declared '_CSS_DEFAULT_STYLE' for this plugin.

 .. toctree::
    :maxdepth: 5